kubevela/kubevela/design/vela-core/rollout-design.md

 ```

 ## User Experience Workflow
-OAM rollout experience is different from flagger in a few different ways and here are the
+OAM rollout experience is different from flagger in some key areas and here are the
  implications on its impact on the user experience.
-- We assume that the resources it refers to are **_immutable_**.
+- We assume that the resources it refers to are **immutable**.
 In contrast, flagger watches over a
   target resource and reacts whenever the target's specification changes.
     - The trait version of the controller refers to componentRevision.
     - The application version of the controller refers to immutable application.
-- The rollout logic **_works only once_** and stops after it reaches a terminal state.
+- The rollout logic **works only once** and stops after it reaches a terminal state.
 One can
   still change the rollout plan in the middle of the rollout as long as it does not change the
   pods that are already updated.
-- The applicationDeployment controller only works with applications with 1 component for now.
+- The applicationDeployment controller only rollout one component in the applications for now.
-- Users should rely on the rollout CR to do the actual rollout which means they
+- Users in general should rely on the rollout CR to do the actual rollout which means they
  shall set the `replicas` or `partition` field of the new resources to the starting value
  indicated in the [detailed rollout plan design](#rollout-plan-work-with-different-type-of-workloads).
--

 ## Notable implementation level details
-Here are some high level implementation decisions
+Here are some high level implementation details based on the

-### Rollout on different resources
+### Rollout workflows
 As we mentioned in the introduction section, we will implement two rollout controllers that work
 on different levels.
 At the end, they both emit an in-memory rollout plan object which includes
 references to the target and source kubernetes resources that the rollout planner will execute